-Alternative Performance Measures (APMs) Measures of performance which are in addition to the earnings reported in the Financial Statements.
+Alternative Performance Measures (APMs) Measures of performance that are in addition to the earnings reported in the Financial Statements.
 The APMs used by the Company are marked in this Glossary.
-The table in the Financial Highlights section on page 5 shows the movement in net asset value and total return per Ordinary Share over the past three financial years and shows the dividends declared in respect of each of the past three financial years and on a cumulative basis since inception.
+The table in the Financial Highlights section on page 4 shows the movement in net asset value and NAV total return per Ordinary Share over the past three financial periods, and shows the dividends declared in respect of each of the past three financial periods and on a cumulative basis since inception.
 Annual yield The total dividends paid for the financial year expressed as a percentage of the share price at the year end date.
 Cumulative dividends paid The total amount of both capital and income distributions paid since the launch of the Company.
 Discount/premium to NAV A discount is the percentage by which the mid-market price of an investment is lower than the net asset value per Ordinary Share.
 A premium is the percentage by which the mid-market price per share of an investment exceeds the net asset value per Ordinary Share.
 Distributable reserves Comprises capital reserve (realised), revenue reserve and special distributable reserve.
-Dividend per Ordinary Share The total of all dividends paid by the Company over the year per Ordinary Share.
+Dividend per Ordinary Share The total of all dividends per Ordinary Share paid by the Company in respect of the year.
 Earnings per Ordinary Share (EPS) The net income after tax of the Company divided by the weighted average number of shares in issue during the year.
-In a venture capital trust this is made up of revenue EPS and capital EPS.
-Ex-dividend date (XD date) The date set by the London Stock Exchange and being the date preceeding the record date.
+In a venture capital trust, this is made up of revenue EPS and capital EPS.
+Ex-dividend date (XD date) The date set by the London Stock Exchange, normally being the business day preceeding the record date.
 Index or indices A market index calculates the average performance of its constituents, normally on a weighted basis.
-It provides a means of assessing the overall state of the economy and provides a comparison against which the performance of individual instruments can be assessed.
+It provides a means of assessing the overall state of the economy and provides a comparison against which the performance of individual investments can be assessed.
 Investment income Income from investments as reported in the Income Statement.
 NAV per Ordinary Share Net assets divided by the number of Ordinary Shares in issue.
-NAV total return per Ordinary Share NAV plus cumulative dividends paid divided by the number of Ordinary Shares in issue.
+NAV total return per Ordinary Share Net assets divided by the number of Ordinary Shares in issue, plus cumulative dividends paid per Ordinary Share to date.
 Net assets attributable to Ordinary Shareholders or Shareholders' funds (NAV) Total assets less current and long-term liabilities.
 Operational expenses The total of investment management fees and other expenses as reported in the Income Statement.
 Realised gains/losses The profit/loss on the sale of investments during the year.
 Record date The date on which an investor needs to be holding a share in order to qualify for a forthcoming dividend.
 Revenue reserves The total of undistributed revenue earnings from prior years.
-This is available for distribution to Shareholders by way of dividend.
-Total return The theoretical return including reinvesting each dividend in additional shares in the Company on the day that the shares go ex-dividend.
-The NAV total return involves investing the same net dividend in the NAV of the Company on the ex-dividend date.
+This is available for distribution to Shareholders by way of dividend payments.
+Total return The theoretical return including reinvesting each dividend in additional shares in the Company at the current mid-market price on the day that the shares go ex-dividend.
+The NAV total return involves investing the same net dividend at the NAV of the Company on the ex-dividend date.